 Many components in different apps on your computer need to connect to the Internet permanently or at regular intervals to work correctly.
 Likewise, when you open a website in a browser, some extensions may automatically connect to the Internet.
-Also, the browser may connect to other sites to check for updates, etc. Thankfully, it is easy to know which websites and online services your Windows computer secretly connect to.
+Also, the browser may connect to other sites to check for updates, etc. Knowing which websites and online services your Windows computer secretly connects to are accessible.
 You can check them out and terminate unwanted processes so that you can save some resources like battery, memory, and CPU.

 Which websites & online services is your computer secretly connecting to?

 Depending on the apps on your computer, it can connect to different websites and online services even if the browser is closed.
 This article tells you how to find out which websites and online services your Windows computer is connecting to.

 1] NETSTAT command

 You can use the Netstat command to check which websites and online services your computing connect to.

-Open the command prompt in the administrator mode.
+Open the command prompt in administrator mode.
 That is type COMMAND PROMPT in the Cortana search box.
 When the list shows COMMAND PROMPT, right-click on it and click on RUN AS ADMINISTRATOR.

 In the command prompt, type the following:

 And press Enter key.

-Your screen now shows what all ports are open and connecting to the internet.
+Your screen now shows all ports open and connecting to the internet.
 If you wish to save the output to some file for analyzing it later, type the following and press Enter:

 NETSTAT -b >activity.txt

-This would cause Windows to direct the output to a new text file named activity.txt placed in the current folder (normally you reach System32 when you run Command Prompt as an Administrator).
+This would cause Windows to direct the output to a new text file named activity.txt placed in the current folder (usually, you reach System32 when you run Command Prompt as an Administrator).
 If you would prefer a printed copy instead, use the following command:

 NETSTAT -b> PRN

-The command will keep on displaying, writing, printing (as the case may be) until you press Control and C simultaneously to interrupt it.
+The command will keep displaying, writing, and printing (as the case may be) until you press Control and C simultaneously to interrupt it.
 The Netstat -b command shows what all ports are connecting to the Internet.
 It may be easier for computer geeks to understand.